francescomaiomascio/francescomaiomascio/README.md

 ICE Studio is a **reference environment** built on top of the ICE runtime.

-It exists to:
+Its role is to:
 - exercise the runtime under real workloads
 - validate architectural assumptions
 - expose failure modes early

-It is not the goal.
+ICE Studio is not the goal.
 It is a **testbed**.

 ---

-## Documentation and research material
+## Documentation

 Architecture notes, runtime specifications, and design documents are available at:

 https://francescomaiomascio.github.io/ice-docs/

-These are **engineering notes and RFC-style documents**, not tutorials or marketing material.
+These are engineering notes and RFC-style documents.

-They are written for people who already understand systems.
+They are written for people who already work on systems, not as tutorials or marketing material.

 ---

 ## Support

-If you are interested in **runtime-level AI systems**,
-event-derived cognition, and long-term architectural research:
+If you are interested in runtime-level AI systems, event-derived cognition, and long-term architectural research:

 - GitHub Sponsors